 The PADI Open Water Diver course is mastery-based and designed to help new divers build confidence in their skills.
 For example, you’ll first practice clearing a small amount of water from your mask.
 Once you’re comfortable, you’ll work your way up to filling your entire mask with water and clearing it out.

 Confined water sessions are also where you’ll practice putting together a scuba unit.
-You’ll do this many times until it becomes second nature.
+You’ll do this at least five times or until it becomes second nature.

 Step 6: Open Water Dives